 Civil Local Rule 5-3 governs the filing of facsimiling copies of documents.
 The fax copy should not be transmitted directly to the clerk by electronic or telephonic means.

 What forms are available for filing a new complaint if I'm representing myself?

-Information on forms, handbooks, filing instructions and other resources for individuals representing themselves in federal court is available at Representing Yourself in the United States District Court: Information for Pro Se Litigants.
+Information on the court's Legal Help Centers as well as forms, handbooks, filing instructions and other resources for individuals representing themselves in federal court is available at Representing Yourself in the United States District Court: Information for Pro Se Litigants.

 I am a pro se litigant filing a new civil case.
 How do I file my complaint at the Clerk's Office?